How to Build an AWS CloudWatch Dashboard using Terraform

 2. terraform plan

-the command is used to create an execution plan for the Terraform configuration.
+The terraform plan the command is used to create an execution plan for the Terraform configuration.
 This command shows what resources Terraform will create, modify, or delete when applied.

 terraform plan